Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 In domestic crime cases, courts issue a No Contact Order.
 It prohibits the accused from having contact with the person claimed to be “the victim.”

 They’re not consulting the person they’re calling their victim.
 In fact, the witness they’re casting in the victim role has no real voice in this – at least not today.
-He cannot “press charges.”
+So he cannot “press charges.”
 And. she can’t directly “drop the charges.”

 The current system takes the control away from her.
 And it gives her control to the prosecutor.
 It’s been that way for decades.